nasa/Common-Metadata-Repository/cmr-exchange/service-bridge/resources/docs/rest-api/index.md

   at a time).
 * Similarly, multiple granules are queried at once with a single query to CMR Search.
-* In the granule query to CMR Search, and spatial and temporal parameters that were passed to CMR Service-Bridge will be used to limit the granule results from CMR Search to just those in which the user is interested.
+* In the granule query to CMR Search, spatial and temporal parameters that were passed to CMR Service-Bridge will be used to limit the granule results from CMR Search to just those in which the user is interested.